How To Fall Asleep After Drinking Coffee Before Bedtime

 15. Exercise

 There’s no better way to get tired than to exercise.
-Even if it’s just a quick walk around the block before you go to bed, it will blow the cobwebs away and help you to drift into a deep, deep slumber.
+Even if it’s just a quick walk around the block before you go to bed, it will blow the cobwebs away and help you drift into a deep slumber.

 16. Take a warm bath

-Have a hot bath just before you go to bed, this will allow you time to wind down and will allow your body to relax naturally.
+Have a hot bath just before you go to bed.
+This will allow you time to wind down and will allow your body to relax naturally.

 a relaxing spa bath